Creating metrics

 Understanding types of metrics

-Conversion metrics register events when a user takes an action based on a feature flag they encounter.
+Conversion metrics register events when an end user takes an action based on a feature flag they encounter.
 Conversion metrics can track click

 , page view